greje656/Questions/camera.md

 So while there are a lot of components that belongs to a camera, the user is expected to interact only with the body and lens component.
 The value of all the other components are derived from these main two through the "Properties Mapper" script component.

 ### Post Effects ###
 A lot of our post effects are didicated to simulate some sort of camera/lens artifact (DOF, motion blur, film grain, vignetting, bloom, chromatic aberation, ect).
 One thing we wanted was the ability for physical cameras to override some of the post processes defined in our global shading environments.
-We also wanted to let users easily opt out of the physically based mapping that occured between a camera and it's corresponding post-effect.
+We also wanted to let users easily opt out of the physically based mapping that occurred between a camera and it's corresponding post-effect.
 For example a physical camera will generate a accurate circle of confusion for the depth of field effect, but a user might be frustrated by the limitations imposed by a physically correct dof effect.
 In this case a user can optout by simply deleting the "Depth Of Field" component from the camera entity.

 It's nice to see how the expressiveness of the Stingray entity system is shaping up and how it enables us to build these complex entities without the need to change much of the engine.